agorf/feed2email/README.md

 Note that on the last command, feed2email autodiscovers the same two feeds as in the second command, but only lists the ones that haven't been already added.
-To cancel autodiscovery and not add any feed, simply press `Ctrl-C` or `Ctrl-D` or provide an invalid index number.
+To cancel autodiscovery and not add any feed, simply press `Ctrl-C`.

 The feed list so far: